Major in Italian Literature and Culture Requirements

 - 100 level courses do not count towards the major

 Students returning from a study abroad program in Italy may receive up to 8 credits (depending on the length of the program) if the contents of the courses taken abroad relates in a substantive way to some aspect of Italian culture.
 All returning students must take two 300 level courses in Italian in their senior year.

 Current WCAS policy states that courses offered by other institutional participants in the Semester On-Line Program may count as elective credit toward graduation, but that individual departments or programs determine whether these courses count toward majors or minors.
 The Department of French & Italian will not credit these or any other on line courses toward the major or minor, including as related courses.

-Contact Prof. Domietta Torlasco, Director of Undergraduate Studies
+Contact Professor Domietta Torlasco, Director of Undergraduate Studies